-Welcome to the Raw Reaction, where I offer my take on this week’s show.
+Welcome to The Raw Reaction, where I offer my take on this week’s show.
 As always, you can check out John’s full in-depth report here.

 Let’s look at tonight’s highs and lows:

-Remember to stay safe out there.
+Please be safe out there.

-That’s all I’ve got, until next time.
+That’s all I’ve got.
+Until next time.